atumv/translate-dnd/README.md

 # Translate App

-Small drag and drop translate application built with React & TypeScript.
+Pretty simple drag and drop translate application built with React & TypeScript.

 You can see the live demo [here](https://atumv.github.io/translate-dnd).